JavierHerreraM/RESTful-API/README.md

 Route: https://jh-endpoint-api.herokuapp.com/users/Username1

 Does a GET request that searches for a user with the given username and returns a 200 status code and the found user object.
-The returned user object has five properties: username, firstName, lastName, age, and email.
+The returned user object has six properties: _id, username, firstName, lastName, age, and email.

 Response example:

 ```
 {
+    "_id": "603b213f722b51001cc0da8f",
     "username": "Username1",
     "firstName": "First name1",
     "lastName": "Last name1",